“Great vision without great people is irrelevant.” —Jim Collins

 When a person’s biochemistry and environment is altered, their behavioral output may shift as well.
 Significant changes can result in variations in one’s temperament, work abilities, and everyday decisions.
 This includes developments such as starting a new job, as one’s colleagues and even physical location will be different from their usual experiences.
 It is an invalid premise, therefore, that the past is a reliable predictor of the future.

 If an employer can’t solely count on the veracity of data obtained in an interview, and they recognize that the past may not accurately predict one’s behavior in the future, how do they gain the objective info needed to evaluate a job candidate’s potential for success?
-The solution is to use a multi-faceted job fit assessment.
+The solution is to use a multi-factor job fit assessment.

 By definition, a test is a series of questions whose results are presented as a singular score.
 An assessment, however, is a series of tests with a score for each separate section.
 This allows multiple areas to be measured.
 A good job fit assessment encompasses tests of an individual’s mental aptitudes and personality factors, in order to compare them to the requirements of the work position.